This Marketing Advice Round Up is Filled With 78 Actionable Tips from Over 40 Books

 We think people will become curious and want to learn more if they are confused, instead, they just will leave.

 51. Your customer should the hero of the stories you tell, not your brand.

 We want to be the hero’s guide and compel them toward action on their journey.

 52. People should know what you’re about within 5 seconds of visiting your website.

 53. Who is the biggest influencer in your industry and space?

 Don’t copy them, but also look into what they’re doing well and the ways they are connecting with their audience.

 54. You need to weep before you can make audience weep.
-Need to be down to earth and in touch
+You need to be down to earth and in touch.

 55. The affluent are usually much more careful buyers.
 They need more persuasion and more facts.

 56. It can often take 35 weeks for a blog post to fully rank.